Glossary

 A monthly subscription plan with unlimited access to all features.
 Includes external database search, unlimited file size, and more.

-Example: Subscribe to a paid plan to remove the 20-book limit and record unlimited reading notes.
+Example: Subscribe to a paid plan to remove the 20-book (work) limit and record unlimited reading logs.

 Other